-Please Note: Not all medical conditions can be treated through virtual visits.
+Please Note: Not all medical conditions can be treated through virtual care.
 The Designated Virtual Network Provider will identify any condition for which treatment by in-person Physician contact is needed.

-Benefits do not include email, fax and standard telephone calls, or for telehealth/telemedicine visits that occur within medical facilities (CMS defined originating facilities).
+Benefits do not include email, or fax and standard telephone calls, or for services that occur within medical facilities (CMS defined originating facilities).